 Communicating socio-scientific issues

 Garnering public support requires new ways of communicating with the public.
 For example, Antarctica New Zealand and the Deep South National Science Challenge are working on innovative ways to reach diverse audiences.
 TEDxScottBase in January 2017 featured business entrepreneurs, an astronaut and the musician Gin Wigmore, who all talked about humanity’s relationship with the climate.
-Social media star Jamie Curry spent time in Antarctica, making videos to share with her 10 million-plus followers on YouTube and Facebook.
+Social media star Jamie Curry spent time in Antarctica, making videos to share with her 10 million-plus followers.
 Social action groups such as the youth-led Generation Zero and Earth Guardians aim to get communities and political leaders involved.
 On an individual level, social change also encourages us to adopt more sustainable habits.

 Working for change – the public